helmut-hoffer-von-ankershoffen/jetson/README.md

 2) Execute **`make provision`** - amongst others services will provisioned, kernel will be compiled (on Jetson Nanos only), Kubernetes cluster will be joined

 Hints:
-- For Jetson Nanos **the Linux kernel is built with requirements for Kubernetes + Weave networking** during provisioning - such as activating [IP sets](http://ipset.netfilter.org/) and the [Open vSwitch](https://www.openvswitch.org/) datapath module - thus initial provisioning takes **ca. one hour** - for Jetson Xaviers a custom kernel is built in the guest VM and flashed in part 1 (see above)
+- For Jetson Nanos **the Linux kernel is built with requirements for Kubernetes + Weave networking** on device during provisioning - such as activating [IP sets](http://ipset.netfilter.org/) and the [Open vSwitch](https://www.openvswitch.org/) datapath module - thus initial provisioning takes **ca. one hour** - for Jetson Xaviers a custom kernel is built in the guest VM and flashed in part 1 (see above)
 - Execute **`kubectl get nodes`** to check that your edge devices joined your cluster and are ready
 - To easily inspect the Kubernetes cluster in depth execute the lovely **`click`** from the terminal which was installed as part of bootstrap - enter `nodes` to list the nodes with the nano being one of them - see [Click](https://github.com/databricks/click) for details
 - VNC into your nano by starting the **VNC Viewer** application which was installed as part of bootstrap and connect to **`nano-one.local:5901`** or **`xavier-one.local:5901`** respectively - the password is `secret`